K-P1/E-Library-API-System/ReadMe.md

 - **Borrowing Records**:
   - Record borrowing and returning of books.
-  - View borrowing history for specific users.
+  - View borrowing history for specific users and specific books.

 ## Prerequisites